Assistance programs Berks County Pennsylvania and Reading.

 There is also Energy Bill Case Management and Assistance with heating and utility bills.
 Or get Volunteer Transportation to Medical Appointments.
 They are located at 200 West Spring Street, Boyertown, PA 19512 (610) 367-6957.
 Read more on Boyertown Area Multi-Service programs.

 Catholic Charities provides emergency assistance.
-Services include parish outreach and other community support services such as case management, housing and rent assistance, emergency food aid and counseling services, debt assistance, and more to help individuals and families attain self-sufficiency.
+Services include parish outreach and other community support services such as case management, housing and rent assistance.
+They help struggling families in Reading PA pay their electric and fuel bills too.
+Or get emergency food aid and counseling services, debt assistance, and more to help individuals and families attain self-sufficiency.
 Learn more on rent assistance programs.

 Those are just a few of the resources offered.
 The non-profit Catholic Charities in Berks County also has services tailored for immigrants and seniors, including job training and information on medical care.
-While Catholic Charities is located in The Madison Building, 400 Washington Street Suite 100, Reading, PA 19601 (phone (610) 376-7144) they have other locations in the region.
+While Catholic Charities is located in 234 Grace St, Reading, PA 1961.
+P(phone (610) 376-714) they have other locations in the region.
 Continue with Lehigh and Reading area Catholic Charities.

 Call (610) 373-5208 for information on case management, social services, and other aid.
-Services offered can include holiday meals, a food pantry, shelter and housing, and information on state government programs such as LIHEAP.
+Services offered can include holiday meals, a free food pantry, shelter and housing, and information on state government programs such as LIHEAP.
 Utility assistance may be administered too.
+In addition, another service the Salvation Army offers is the Supportive Housing Program.
+It will help disabled and homeless families find permanent solutions to their homelessness.

 The Salvation Army also offers disaster services.
 There are also volunteers and free item giveaways, such as free Christmas gifts from Angel Tree, back to school supply programs as well as Thanksgiving meals.
 Find details on Salvation Army programs in Berks County.

-Food assistance programs - Berks County families, regardless of income, background, or religion, can stop by a food bank or pantry.
+Food assistance programs - Berks County families, regardless of income, background, or religion, can stop by a food bank or pantry today for help.
 There are soup kitchens and pantries in the region for free food, groceries, meals, and more.
 Most of the centers can provide other services such as clothing, diapers, holiday gifts for children, and other social services.

 The centers are a great place to turn to for some short term assistance.
 Many local families need to make the difficult decision every month of what bills and expenses to pay for.
 If you pick up some free food or groceries from one of these Reading area food banks, that allows families to free up money for other bills such as rent, medications, and energy expenses.
 Find a listing of free food pantries in Berks County Pennsylvania.